quantapix/qnarre/docs/advanced_tf/narrative.md

 - also note that we used a private, undocumented, non-API method to make our code work
 - obviously, a more convenient, "auto-tracking" functionality is needed
 - the native Python attribute mechanism provides a framework to satisfy such needs
-- our slightly adjusted calling function is now as follows
+- our slightly adjusted printing function is now as follows

 - .

 - and here is our use of an `AutoTrackable` object holding onto 2 single-valued variables
-- notice the intuitive `tr2.v = tracked` assignment as this is where the entire "trackable" scheme is triggered
+- notice the intuitive `tr2.v = tracked` assignment, as this is where the entire "trackable" scheme is triggered
 - just in case we want to avoid the default functionality, we can turn off autotracking as well

 - .

-- employing the native Python attribute mechanism and assignment operator allows us to "autotrack" hundreds or thousands of training variables reliably
+- employing the native Python attribute mechanism and assignment operator allows us to reliably "autotrack" hundreds or thousands of training variables
 - moreover, a consistent, hierarchical "layered objects" naming scheme emerges, without actual, explicit string-based names
-- for a snapshot view of the "topology" of our layers, or just a simple inventory of our variables, we can use the provided helper functions
+- for a snapshot view of the "topology" of our layers, or just a simple inventory of our variables, we can use the TF provided helper functions

 - .